-Polokwane Housing Association requires all staff at all times to act honestly and with integrity and to safeguard the entity resources for which they are responsible.
+Polokwane Housing Association always requires all staff to act honestly and with integrity and to safeguard the entity resources for which they are responsible.
 The entity is committed to protecting all revenue, expenditure and assets from any attempt to gain illegal financial or other benefits.

-Any fraud or corruption committed against the entity is a major concern to the Council and Board.
-Consequently, any case will be thoroughly investigated and appropriate corrective action will be taken against anyone who is found guilty of corrupt conduct.
+Any fraud or corruption committed against the entity is a major concern to the Board and Council.
+Consequently, any case will be thoroughly investigated, and appropriate corrective action will be taken against anyone who is guilty of corrupt conduct.
 This may include referral to the South Africa Police Services and other relevant state organ depending on the nature of the matter.